Recommendations for the use of rotavirus vaccines in infants

 The second vaccine, Rotarix (RV1), approved in 2008, is manufactured by GlaxoSmithKline Biologicals (Belgium).
 This is a live-attenuated monovalent G1P1(8) vaccine derived from a single human strain, RIX4414.
 G1 types are the most common circulating strains worldwide, including Canada, and many other circulating strains share the same P antigen.
 Also, there is some cross- reactivity between the G1 in the vaccine and other G types.
 Rotarix is given orally in two doses and is supplied in single prefilled 1.5 mL tubes.

 Both vaccines can be started at 6 weeks of age or given at the same time as regularly scheduled routine childhood immunizations, with a minimal interval between doses of 4 weeks.
 The last dose must be given before 8 months, 0 days of age because of concern about intussusception when given later.
-The Public Health Agency of Canada’s National Advisory Committee on Immunization (NACI) indicates that the first dose should be given before a child is 14 weeks, 6 days of age.
-However, if this first dose of RV1 was not administered before that point, a catch-up first dose can be administered up to 20 weeks of age .
+The Public Health Agency of Canada’s National Advisory Committee on Immunization (NACI) indicates that the first dose can be given starting at 6 weeks and before 15 weeks of age. .
 Both vaccines are latex-free.
 Since both are live virus vaccines, they should be stored in a refrigerator at 2°C to 8°C, and they do not require reconstitution before administration.

 Because rotavirus vaccines contain sucrose, which helps decrease pain experienced with injectable vaccines, it may be helpful to administer the oral rotavirus vaccine before injectable vaccines .